skypjack/entt/README.md

 `EnTT` is entirely designed around the principle that users have to pay only for what they want.

-When it comes to using an entity-componet system, the tradeoff is usually between performance and memory usage.
+When it comes to using an entity-component system, the tradeoff is usually between performance and memory usage.
 The faster it is, the more memory it uses.
 However, slightly worse performance along non-critical paths are the right price to pay to reduce memory usage and I've always wondered why this kind of tools do not leave me the choice.<br/>
 `EnTT` follows a completely different approach.
-It squezees the best from the basic data structures and gives users the possibility to pay more for higher performance where needed.<br/>
+It squeezes the best from the basic data structures and gives users the possibility to pay more for higher performance where needed.<br/>
 The disadvantage of this approach is that users need to know the systems they